 The 29 Sunset is a major route for students, commuters connecting to BART, and people connecting throughout the southern and western neighborhoods.
 It’s often slow, infrequent, unreliable, and overcrowded.
 It wasn’t slated for improvements anytime soon, but our advocacy and collaboration with riders changed that.

-We worked with Lowell High School students to get the SFMTA to focus on the issues with the 29 Sunset on the map, and in late 2019 SFMTA established a team to start planning improvements.
+We worked with Lowell High School students to get SFMTA to focus on the issues with the 29 Sunset, and in late 2019 SFMTA established a team to start planning improvements.

 We’ve launched the Rapid Rider Alliance – including city leaders, community organizations, and everyday riders who believe in the vision of a network of frequent, fast service connecting every neighborhood in San Francisco with end-to-end service in 30 minutes by 2030!